rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 * If the destination CIDR is a Service network, then traffic is routed through the facility configured via kube-proxy on the destination gateway node.

-### Deploy an Stateful Application and connect within different clusters with Submariner
+### Deploy a Stateful Application and connect across different clusters with Submariner

-Now that we know that our submariner connectivities and tunnels work properly, and we understand a bit more about what's happening behind the hood, let's do our real business: connecting different microservices of our application spanned across different clusters.
+Now that we know that our submariner connectivities and tunnels work properly, and we understand a bit more about what's happening under the hood, let's do our real business: connecting different microservices of our application spanned across different clusters.
 Cool, right?

 We will deploy a FrontEnd and a Redis with a master-slave replication:

 [![](/images/submariner10.png "Submariner Diagram 2")]({{site.url}}/images/submariner10.png)

-The frontend will be deployed in the cluster1 with the Redis master and the and Redis slave in cluster2.
-Redis Master will replicate into the redis-slave using the serviceexport of the redis-slave.
+The frontend will be deployed in cluster1 with the Redis master, and the Redis slave in cluster2.
+Redis Master will replicate to the redis-slave using the serviceexport of the redis-slave.

-The frontend (GuestBook app), will connect as well to the ServiceExports of the Redis Master and Redis Slave for store and consume the data for our app.
+The frontend (GuestBook app), will connect as well to the ServiceExports of the Redis Master and Redis Slave to store and consume the data for our app.

 The application and all of the elements are available in the [public repo for this demo](https://github.com/rcarrata/acm-demo-app/).